lakshya-roonwal/lakshya-roonwal/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Portfolio](http://www.lakshyaroonwal.me/)
 * ✉️  You can contact me at [lakshyaroonwal@gmail.com](mailto:lakshyaroonwal@gmail.com)
-* 🧠  I'm learning Typescript
+* 🧠  I'm learning MERN
 * 🤝  I'm open to collaborating on Interesting Projects

 ### Skills